 The Nikon D3100 is a DSLR (Digital Single Lens Reflex) camera that was announced in August 2010 and is equipped with an APS-C sensor.
 It offers a resolution of 14.2 megapixel.

-The Nikon D3100 has a Camera Elo of 1412.
+Is the Nikon D3100 a good camera?
+The D3100 has a Camera Elo of 1354.
 This rating puts the D3100 below average of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the D3100 also falls below average. – Well, the Nikon D3100 is more than 8 years old, and there have been many other good digital cameras released since 2010.
+In terms of its sensor size category (APS cameras), the D3100 also ranks below average. – Well, the Nikon D3100 is more than 10 years old, and there have been many other good digital cameras released since 2010.